Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 }]
 ```

-This sample has shown us that it's is easy to interact with the Alfresco Repository from a Java client with the help
+This sample has shown us that it's easy to interact with the Alfresco Repository from a Java client with the help
 of SDK 5 Java ReST API services.

 For more information see the [ReST API Java wrapper extension point]({% link content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md %})
 documentation.

 ## Creating an extension project for both event handling and Java ReST API {#eventandrestproject}

 Make sure you have completed [prerequisites](#prereq) and then create a [starter project](#createstarterproj) with
 configuration properties set for both event handling and ReST API.

 The `application.properties` file should look something like this: